ChrisKeefe/ChrisKeefe.github.io/index.md

     btn_label: "Learn more"
 ---
 Welcome to my little workshop.
-Like a garage workbench, it's messy but it gets the job done.
+It's messy but I like it here.

-You'll find a bit of everything here.
-Beyond the obligatory developer profile,
-I use the blog for notes, tricks I pick up while building software, and anything else that sparkles: those perfect recipes you can build a meal or a whole life around, the little projects I knock together in my spare time, and photographs of the wild things I find in the woods.
+You'll find a bit of everything - the obligatory developer profile, a blog for notes, travel, tricks I pick up while building software, and anything else that sparkles: those perfect recipes you can build a meal or a whole life around, the little projects I knock together in my spare time, and photographs of the wild things I find in the woods.
-Call this what you will - a woodshed, a scrapbook, or a tinker's cart, I hope you find something you need here.
+I hope you find something you need here.

 {% include feature_row id="feature_images" %}

 > The things a crow puts in its nest,
 > are always things it finds that shine best
-> \- T. Waits
+> \- Tom Waits